1963 (July-Dec) |

 But a Fair World Is a Necessity

 Meanwhile, in the South, six Black children have been murdered by white supremacists in Birmingham AL. Civil rights protesters are being beaten, gassed, and jailed in places like St. Augustine FL, Savannah GA, Gadsden AL, and Plaquemine LA.
 Churches are being bombed and homes riddled with bullets.
-The federal government proves unwilling to uphold the Constitutional rights of Black Americans and unable to successfully prosecute the killers of Medgar Evers, William Moore, Herbert Lee, Louis Allen, and other victims of racial lynching and police murder.
+The federal government seems unwilling to uphold the Constitutional rights of Black Americans and unable to successfully prosecute the killers of Medgar Evers, William Moore, Herbert Lee, Louis Allen, and other victims of racial lynching and police murder.

 And in Washington, the desperately needed Civil Rights Act of 1964 is still being blocked in the Senate by filibustering southern Democrats who call themselves "Dixiecrats."
 In the entire history of the Senate since the end of Reconstruction, no racial-justice bill has ever managed to overcome a southern filibuster.
 The issue hangs by a thread and loss of a single Senate vote could doom the bill.